openshift/jenkins/README.md

 Usage
 ---------------------------------

-For this, we will assume that you are using the `openshift/jenkins-2-centos7` image.
+For this, we will assume that you are using an `openshift/jenkins-2-centos7` image for v3.x, or `quay.io/openshift/origin-jenkins` for v4.x.

 If you want to set only the mandatory environment variables and store the database in the `/tmp/jenkins` directory on the host filesystem, execute the following command: